vkbo/novelWriter/docs/source/usage_format.rst

 ===================

 The document editor supports a minimal set of keywords used for setting tags, and making references between documents.
-The tags and references can be set once per section defined by a heading.
-Using them multiple times under the same heading will just override the previous setting.
+The tag can be set once per section defined by a heading.
+Setting it multiple times under the same heading will just override the previous setting.
+References can be set anywhere within a section, and are collected according to their category.

 ``@keyword: value``
    A keyword argument followed by a value, or a comma separated list of values.